 Handling is defined in the TDG Act as:

 “handling means loading, unloading, packing or unpacking dangerous goods in a means of containment for the purposes of, in the course of or following transportation and includes storing them in the course of transportation (manutention)” only.
 Always check the TDG Act and Regulations to ensure compliance.
 For specific details on training, see Part 6 of the TDG Regulations and the competency check list issued by Transport Canada.

 Please also see the following documents in this series:

 People who handle, offer for transport, or transport dangerous goods need to be trained according to the requirements found in Part 6 of the TDG Regulations, or operate under the direct supervision and be physically accompanied by a trained person who has a valid training certificate.

+The employees involved in TDG activities are considered adequately trained if they have a sound knowledge of all the aspects of the topics as they relate directly to the person’s duties as listed in Section 6.2 of the TDG Regulations.
 It is also a requirement that the person who is adequately trained and who will perform duties to which the training relates must have in his or her possession a valid training certificate containing the information specified in Section 6.3 of the TDG Regulations.

 The TDG Directorate maintains a list of organizations which provide dangerous goods training.
 The TDG Directorate has not examined or certified any of the courses offered by external trainers.
 It is up to the employer to select a competent trainer that will meet their training needs.